Zhuang-Zhuang-Liu/DeepUplift/README.md

 # 📈 DeepUplift
-DeepUplift is a PyTorch-based project of deep-learning heterogeneous causal effect models along with common evaluation metrics and training components.You can easily use complex causal models with model.fit() ，and model.predict() .
+DeepUplift is a PyTorch-based project of deep-learning heterogeneous causal effect models along with common evaluation metrics and training components.You can easily use complex causal models with model.fit() and model.predict().

 ## 🌟 Features